Johnson Rice lifts APA Corporation [APA] price estimate. Who else is bullish?

-APA Corporation [NASDAQ: APA] stock went on a downward path that fall over -1.42% on Monday, amounting to a one-week price decrease of less than -6.46%.
+APA Corporation [NASDAQ: APA] jumped around 0.61 points on Monday, while shares priced at $30.48 at the close of the session, up 2.04%.
 The company report on January 23, 2024 at 4:15 PM that APA Corporation Provides Fourth-Quarter 2023 Supplemental Information and Schedules Results Conference Call for Feb.
 22 at 10 a.m.
 Central Time.

-Over the last 12 months, APA stock dropped by -29.63%.
-The one-year APA Corporation stock forecast points to a potential upside of 30.07.
-The average equity rating for APA stock is currently 2.30, trading closer to a bullish pattern in the stock market.
+Compared to the average trading volume of 1.32 shares, APA reached a trading volume of 6312159 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Invest Like Buffett: Travel Back in Time & Grab This High-Potential Stock Before It Explodes